 Lady Holly Hathaway Kaough – Artistic Director

-She is the artistic director of LCCB and an accomplished choreographer, as well as a New York Guild-Certified Pilates instructor.
+Lady Holly is the artistic director of LCCB and an accomplished choreographer, as well as a New York Guild-Certified Pilates instructor.
 Lady Holly attended Emory University as a music major and studied dance with the Dallas Metropolitan Ballet, City Ballet of Houston, Joffrey Ballet in San Antonio, and with many Dance Masters of National and International fame.
 She also received her Bachelors degree from McNeese State University.
 She received a Regional Dance America scholarship to the Choreographers Conference and several of her works have been selected for showing on Southwest Regional Ballet Association Gala performances.
 Among them are: Once Told to Me, Louisiana Saturday Night, and Paper Suite.
-She choreographed a full-length version of Scheherazade for performance with the Lake Charles Symphony.
-That same evening included Lady Holly’s version of excerpts from Firebird, and The Fable, an original piece choreographed to a score composed by the late Keith Gates.
-She also choreographed Petrouchka, performed with the Lake Charles Symphony.
+She choreographed The Fable, a piece set to a score composed by the late Keith Gates.
+She also choreographed Petrouchka, Scheherazade and Cinderella for performances with the Lake Charles Symphony.
+In 2012, along with the LCCB Board of Directors, she created Assemblé, a ground-breaking annual event showcasing area artists in collaboration with LCCB.
 Lady Holly is wife to Andy Kaough and mother to daughters Cagle and Caroline.

 Lady Leah Lafargue Hathaway – Artistic Director Emeritus